kelubia/Simple-VLAN-Configuration/README.md

 # Simple-VLAN-Configuration
+A VLAN configuration and isolation of multiple devices on a single network divided by two Switches

 We have four end devices and two switches on the same local network, 10.0.0./24. we can isolate devices at layer 2 using VLAN.